in , , , ,

 4. The house extension must not project further than the ‘principal elevation’ of the house

-For example, in both NI and ROI you would not be able to add a bay window to an existing house without planning permission as it projects further than the principal elevation.
+For example, you would not be able to add a bay window to an existing house without planning permission as it projects further than the principal elevation.
 Small porches are however allowed under certain circumstances.

 further than the principal elevation.